 1. A full history

 Your GP will ask you questions about any recent symptoms (especially pelvic pain), any associated matters (including any drugs you are taking) and will enquire about smoking habits.
-You should inform your GP if you are taking blood-thinning drugs (warfarin, dicoumarin) or if you take anti-platelet treatment (aspirin, dipyridamole, clopidogrel).
-If the blood in the semen is painful or associated with blood in the urine, it is likely that he/she will arrange referral to a urologist.
+You should inform your GP if you are taking blood-thinning drugs (warfarin, dicoumarin, rivaroxaban, prasugrel or dabigatran) or if you take anti-platelet treatment (aspirin, dipyridamole, clopidogrel).
+If the blood in the semen is painful or associated with blood in the urine, it is likely that your GP will arrange referral to a urologist.